wooozihui/MagicClipboard/README.md

-# Magic Clipboard
+# 🚀 Magic Clipboard: Streamline Your Workflow with AI 🤖
+# Unlock the Power of Automation with Your Clipboard!

-**Magic Clipboard** is a Windows desktop application based on PyQt5 that automatically monitors clipboard content and allows users to process this content using custom functions through OpenAI's API.
+**Magic Clipboard** is a feature-packed Windows desktop application that leverages the power of PyQt5 and OpenAI's API to monitor and process clipboard content effortlessly.
+Save time and enhance productivity by automating frequent clipboard operations.

 For the Chinese version of this document, please see [README-cn.md](./README-cn.md).

 ![036b5ae8-cb72-4ee3-b212-93f58d94b7a6](https://github.com/user-attachments/assets/18bd198d-1db6-442e-a210-df12c9668f0c)